publiclab/infragram-ps/README.md

 ****

+**An up-to-date version of this documentation [will always be available on this page](http://publiclab.org/wiki/infragram-point-shoot)**

 The Infragram Point & Shoot is a handheld, battery powered mini camera (a modified Mobius Action Cam) for doing plant analysis.
 It has been modified at the factory to replace its infrared-blocking filter with a red filter, effectively exchanging its blue light channel for infrared light.
 This is based on a great deal of [research by Public Lab contributors](http://publiclab.org/tag/infragram) and was initially pioneered in our community by @nedhorning and @cfastie.
 See especially [these](http://publiclab.org/notes/cfastie/04-22-2014/mobius-ir-conversion) [two](http://publiclab.org/notes/cfastie/04-18-2014/mobius-filter-o-matic) research notes.

 Vineyards, large farms, and NASA all use [near-infrared photography](http://publiclab.org/wiki/near-infrared-camera) for assessing plant health, usually by mounting expensive sensors on airplanes and satellites.
 At [Public Lab](http://publiclab.org), we've developed a Do-It-Yourself way to take these kinds of photos, enabling us to monitor our environment through quantifiable data.

 [![5412520298_93873f36d0_o.png](http://i.publiclab.org/system/images/photos/000/005/386/medium/5412520298_93873f36d0_o.png)](http://i.publiclab.org/system/images/photos/000/005/386/original/5412520298_93873f36d0_o.png)

 Our technique uses a modified digital camera to capture near-infrared and red light in the same image, but in different color channels.
-We then post-process the image to attempt to infer how much it is photosynthesizing.
-This allows us to better understand and quantify how much of the available light plants are metabolizing into sugar via photosynthesis.
+We then post-process the image to attempt to infer how much plants are photosynthesizing.
+This allows us to better understand and quantify how much of the available light plants are using to produce sugar via photosynthesis.

 ###Basics